meaow-stack/amazon/README.md

 Open a pull request

  Contact
-Author: Your Name
+Author: Sayantan Mukherjee

-Email: your.email@example.com
+Email: sayantanmukherjee000@gmail.com

-GitHub: yourusername
+GitHub: meaow-stack

  Show Your Support
 If you like this project, give it a star on GitHub!